AgoraNomic/Surveyor/README.md

 ## Estates

 The `estates` directory contains one directory per Estate, as defined by the rules, documenting the history of that Estate.
-Each event is recorded as a group of files, based on the timestamp of the event:
+Each event is recorded as a subdirectory, whose name is the ISO 8601 timestamp of the event.
+The following files exist in each event directory:

-* `YYYY-MM-DD-hh:mm:ss.eml` is a symbolic link to the original document in the `documents` directory.
+* `document` is a symbolic link to the original document in the `documents` directory.

-* `YYYY-MM-DD-hh:mm:ss.yaml` is a YAML file containing two keys:
+* `event.yaml` is a YAML file containing two keys:

     * The `event` key, describing the event.
 This presently contains a single key, `summary`, containing a one-line prose description of the event.